ziedsayadi/Creatella_Test_Reactjs/README.md

 # How to Run the application

-This application is prepackaged with the server and the client code residing in different folders.
+This application is prepackaged with the server and the client(createllatest) code residing in different folders.
 Follow the process below to run the application

     *Get the clone from the repo https://github.com/ziedsayadi/Creatella_Test_Reactjs.git *Run: $ npm install